Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

 Dr. Cathy: In uncomplicated kennel cough, the only symptom is the cough.
 Sometimes, these dogs also hack up a bit of mucus/phlegm.
 In complicated cases, the dog will have a cough, get a fever, lose its appetite, and it may even progress to pneumonia

 It is highly contagious to the unvaccinated and stressed out dog.
 Dogs who’ve been infected with kennel cough are contagious up to four months.

-What About Puppies and Kennel Cough?
+Can Puppies Get Kennel Cough?

 Dr. Cathy: Puppies in crowded situations are at very high risk.
 Shelters can’t help but struggle to prevent kennel cough problems because of many animals, poor ventilation, stress, and unknown history.

 So, even though shelters vaccinate the animals upon arrival, it takes the immune system four days to respond to the vaccine, and it takes 2-14 days to become ill with the actual disease.
 It’s a race to see who wins.

 What Can I Give My Dog for Kennel Cough?

 Dr. Cathy: Typically, kennel cough is “treated” with antibiotics and/or a cough suppressant.
 Let’s talk about that for a minute.

 Antibiotics don’t treat viral infections, while they do treat bacterial infections.
 Coughing actually helps move mucus and bacteria out of the lungs.